burtyb/clusterhat-image/README.md

 When building arm64 images you need to be on an arm64 machine.

+## Building on x86_64

+Images can be built from other architectures using qemu (tested on x86_64 but may work on others)

+For example on Debian 12 to do this you need to "apt install qemu-user-static".

+Then follow the standard steps

 ## Cluster HAT Files

 The files/ directory contains the files extracted into the root filesystem of a Cluster HAT image.